[Thoughts] Steam Deck, Machine, Frame, & Controller

 (Fun Fact: Valve made it’s first Steam Machine announcement back on Wednesday, September 25th, 2023.
 Also a Wednesday.)

-I’ll note my various thoughts, experienced, and view-points on these various gadgets.
+I’ll note my various thoughts, experiences, and view-points on these various gadgets below.
 I’m not trying to be rambling, but if it’s perceived as such then view it as more of a “blogging” and “making note” of things.
 I’m making note of “why” and “how” these gadgets are, or may possibly be as awesome as perceived.

 Steam Deck: